Joan Elan: Later career

 Joan Elan spent the remainder of 1956 making seven one-hour features for television's Matinee Theater.
-This technicolor anthology series was shown by NBC in mid-afternoon.
+This color anthology series was shown by NBC in mid-afternoon.
 According to John Conte, who acted as host and co-starred in some of the features, the rationale for the broadcast time was so that RCA (parent company of NBC) showrooms would have a color TV program to display for their customers.
 Joan Elan's English accent lent an air of authenticity to the show, which often adapted literary works in the public domain to reduce costs.

 Elan would make four more of these features for Matinee Theater during the next two years.
 One 1957 program had her playing the title role in Jane Eyre alongside her drama school classmate Patrick Macnee.
 This was easily the most widely viewed of Joan's performances, though the one-hour running time necessitated drastic cuts in the storyline.
 It was a staple of later broadcast for many years on US television, and is still available on YouTube today.

 Her experience in filmed television led to her obtaining more parts in popular episodic shows, such as Perry Mason, Maverick, 77 Sunset Strip, Rawhide, and Bat Masterson.
 However, the English accent that she was so careful to maintain, being her most marketable feature, also made her too distinctive for repeat usage during the same season on these shows.
 She could handle both comic and dramatic roles, but had no demonstrable skills in singing or dancing.
 Coupled with her natural reserve, this meant she had no opportunities for early television's many variety shows, nor did she ever seem to do any talk shows.
 Another drawback for her television career, in which Westerns would play so big a part, was her fear of horses.

 Her last film role, Darby's Rangers (1958), was one of her most popular turns, playing a light romantic part opposite Stuart Whitman.
 In spite of this well-liked movie and her many television roles during 1957–1960, Joan Elan's career halted abruptly with the coming of 1961.
 She had no performing work at all that year.
 She had one last performance in 1962, on Have Gun – Will Travel, playing opposite Richard Boone.